-F. Securities Lending:
+E. Securities Lending:

 - 1. The investment objective for the securities lending program is to maximize incremental income within a high quality investment program that safeguards the return of principal, maintains adequate daily liquidity, ensures diversification and tightly controls exposure to fluctuating interest rates.
-Mutually acceptable revenue objectives shall be established at the beginning of each fiscal year.
-Staff shall prepare an annual securities lending report reviewing actual performance vs. revenue objectives, collateral exposures and risks. - 2.
+Mutually acceptable revenue objectives shall be established at the beginning of each fiscal year. - 2.
 The System's share of income earned shall be distributed within eight working days following the end of each month. - 3.
 The securities lending process shall be transparent to other Counsel. - 4.
 No more than 33 1/3% of total assets (not including collateral) may be on loan.
 Lending assets shall be defined as the value of assets on loan. - 5.
 In all cases, loans will be collateralized by cash or securities issued or guaranteed by the U.S. Government, its agencies or instrumentalities.
 Collateral received for the lending of U.S. securities must equal at least 102% of market value, plus accrued interest in the case of fixed income securities.
 Collateral received for the lending of international securities must equal at least 105% of market value, plus accrued interest in the case of fixed income securities.
 Securities Lending Counsel shall be responsible for monitoring collateral levels and exercising daily marks to market. - 6.
 Loan maturities shall not be negotiated for longer than one year.
-No more than 15% of the portfolio shall be on loan longer than six months. - 7.
-Securities Lending Counsel shall perform ongoing credit analysis of brokers and establish individual concentration limits, which may be amended from time to time.
+No more than 15% of the portfolio shall be on loan longer than six months. - Securities Lending Counsel shall perform ongoing credit analysis of brokers and establish individual concentration limits, which may be amended from time to time.
 Broker default indemnification, provided by Securities Lending Counsel, shall not relieve Securities Lending Counsel from ongoing credit review. - 8.
-Securities Lending Counsel is authorized to invest cash collateral in the following investment vehicles: - a.
+Securities Lending Counsel is authorized to invest cash collateral in the following investment vehicles:

+a.
 Overnight repurchase agreements, 102% collateralized by U.S. government obligations issued or guaranteed by the U.S. Government, its agencies, or instrumentalities.